Dilip Chenoy: Early life and education

-Chenoy was born on 22 June 1958.
-He completed his schooling (Indian School Certificate) from Hyderabad Public School and graduated with a degree in Science (Hons.) with a major in Chemistry from Delhi University in 1980.
+Chenoy was born on 22 June 1958, in India.
+He completed his schooling (Indian School Certificate) from Hyderabad Public School and graduated with a degree in science (hons.) with a major in chemistry from Delhi University in 1980.

 Career

 Chenoy spearheaded NSDC for 5 years which aims to skill 150 million Indians by 2022 and hence contributed in harnessing India's demographic dividend.
 Prior to NSDC, he was associated with Confederation of Indian Industry (CII) for 19 years and served as the Regional Director for Southern region.
 In 2004, he joined Society of Indian Automobile Manufacturers (SIAM) as Director General.

 Personal life

 In 1983, Cheony married Shama Mitra Chenoy, who is a graduate of the Hindu College and completed her doctorate from Delhi University, with a specialization on Shahjahanabad.
 Shama is currently working as an associate professor at Delhi University.

 Publications

 Cheonyhas authored numerous articles in journals on environment, automotive industry as well as several newspaper articles on industry and skill development.